mas-bandwidth/yojimbo/BUILDING.md

     premake5 client         // build and run the client that connects to the server running on localhost

+To remove all generated makefiles and build output:

+    premake5 clean

 ## Premake bug on older versions of MacOS

 If you see an error like this while building on MacOS: